TRIQS/triqs/doc/documentation/cpp_api/triqs/hilbert_space/imperative_operator/update_coeffs.rst

+Apply a callable object to each coefficient of the operator by reference

   The callable object must take one argument convertible to `ScalarType &`